akeneo/pim-docs/cookbook/custom_entity/creating_a_custom_entity.rst

     <div id="manufacturer-grid"></div>
     {% endblock %}

-From this point a working grid screen is visible at /app_dev.php/custom-entity/manufacturer (where custom-entity is the route prefix used for the bundle).
+From this point a working grid screen is visible at ``/app_dev.php/custom-entity/manufacturer`` (where ``custom-entity`` is the route prefix used for the bundle).

-If some customers are manually added to the database, the pagination will be visible as well, but the grid will still be empty, as no displayable fields are defined yet.
+If some manufacturers are manually added to the database, the pagination will be visible as well, but the grid will still be empty, as there's no displayable fields defined yet.

 .. note::
-   Look at the Cookbook recipe "How to add an menu entry" to add your own link to this grid.
+   Have a look at the Cookbook recipe "How to add an menu entry" to add your own link in the menu to this grid.

 Defining fields used in the grid ................................
 Fields must be specifically configured to be usable in the grid as columns, for filtering or for sorting.
-In order to do that, the configureFields method in the ManufacturerGridManager has to be overridden:
+In order to do that, the ``ManufacturerGridManager::configureFields`` method has to be overridden:

 .. code-block:: php